martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 heroimage: photo-cameras
 ---

-### Last updated 5th April 2019 {#top}
+### Last updated 8th December 2019 {#top}

-In light of forever assessing and wanting to add to an unnecessarily growing collection of film cameras and lenses here’s my list of UK camera shops that I’ve either visited, or ordered from, or just keep checking for that desirable rare piece.
+Here’s my list of UK camera shops that I’ve either visited, or ordered from, or have come across over time.

 #### Quick links